carpentries-incubator/docker-introduction/_episodes/05b-advanced-containers.md

 ~~~
 {: .language-bash}

-Take a look at the Dockerfile.
-It looks similar to the one we used before, but
+Let's add a new line to the Dockerfile we've been using so far to create a copy of `sum.py`.
-it has an additional line with the `COPY` keyword.
+We can do so by using the `COPY` keyword.

 ~~~
 COPY sum.py /home